kimhkyung0316/Udacity_IntroToProgramming_Nanodegree/Project1_animal-trading-cards/README.md

-#project1-aninal trading card
+# project1-aninal trading card

 It shows an animal card on web.
+I made it by using HTML and CSS.

+## component
-card.html : HTML file
+- card.html : HTML file
-card.css : style sheet for 'card.html'
+- card.css : style sheet for 'card.html'
-others : Images that I use or an example of the card
+- others : Image what I use in card and a given image for example